Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: Shadowing of the Model Trajectory by Unstable Periodic Orbits

-where the left and right hand sides are equal if the invariant measure is of the SRB type (as in the case of L63 for the chosen parameters' value).
 Eckhardt and Ott \cite{eckhardt_1994} presented one of the first numerical applications of the periodic orbit formalism by considering an approximate symbolic coding \cite{cvitanovic_1988} (UPOs with period up to $9$) to calculate Hausdorff dimensions and Lyapunov exponents.
 Franceschini, Giberti and Zheng \cite{franceschini_1993} calculated a number of UPOs of the Lorenz attractor at both standard and non standard parameter values and used them to approximate the topological entropy and Hausdorff dimension.
 Zoldi \cite{zoldi_1998} investigated to what extent trace formulas can can predict the structure of the histogram of chaotic time series data extracted from the run of the L63 model with different parameter values.
-The use of a correct weighting in the trace formula has been vastly investigated, see for a debate \cite{saiki_2010,saiki_2009,zaks_2010}.
+The use of a correct weighting in the trace formula has been extensively investigated\cite{saiki_2010,saiki_2009,zaks_2010}.

-In this paper we do not want to improve the way UPOs are used to compute sample averages, nor enlarging the already extensive database UPOs of the system, instead we wish to investigate how well an imperfect subset of UPOs can be used to reconstruct a long chaotic trajectory and interpret the transitions from one neighborhood of the orbit to another.

-\subsubsection{The Database}
+\subsection{The Database}